SumoLogic/sumologictoolbox/readme.md

 https://github.com/SumoLogic/sumologictoolbox/releases

 Note: Be aware that these binaries may trigger false positives in your AV tool.
-This is due to the use of "pyinstaller" to package and "freeze" this python code.
+This is due to the use of pyinstaller to package and "freeze" this python code.
 Pyinstaller is a legitimate tool however it has been used by bad actors in the past to package malware.
 As a result the pyinstaller bootloader code has become associated with malware by many AV and endpoint protection tools.
 The end result is that sumotoolbox binaries may trigger false positives for malware.